MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 ### Site Goals

-The goal of this website is to provide the user with an overview of the horses, their background and feeding schedule.
+The goal of this website is to provide the user with an overview of the horses, their background, and their feeding schedule.
 User actions are deliberately limited.

 For example, only the admin can create a post.
-Comments can be created, updated and deleted by logged in users and must be approved by the admin.
+Comments can be created, updated, and deleted by logged-in users and must be approved by the admin.
-Likes can be given and withdrawn by logged in users.
+Likes can be given and withdrawn by logged-in users.

-In summary, the website is intended to present the information about the horses and to provide information in the form of comments.
+In summary, the website is intended to present information about the horses and to provide information in the form of comments.

 ### 5 Planes of UX